Textile design

 You also learn to use computer-aided design (CAD), critically evaluate and interpret materials, research designs and predict trends, and communicate with clients, manufacturing staff, buyers and retailers.

-- the ability to work independently, set goals, manage your own workload and meet deadlines
+- the ability to work independently, set goals and manage your own workload

 - project management - to see the design project through from conception to completion